-If your system(s) relies heavily on software and computers, make sure all software is up-to-date.
+If your system(s) relies heavily on software and computers, ensure all software is current.
 If necessary, create a list that includes version numbers and available updates for:

-- Computer operating system (OS)
+- · Computer operating system (OS)

 - Media presentation software

-- Lighting software
+- · Lighting software

 - · Digital mixing console

-Verify that any updates you make will work with the computer OS, Dante[®], etc. In some cases, you may need to reload an older version of the computer OS to get a component to work correctly in your system.
-Double check with manufacturer websites for any updates and downloads, as well as user forums for any real-world issues.
+Verify that your updates will work with the computer OS, Dante®, etc. In some cases, you may need to reload an older version of the computer OS to get a component to work correctly in your system.
+Double-check with manufacturer websites for any updates and downloads.
+Additionally, check user forums for any real-world issues.
 Don't upgrade software on any component unless you have enough time to fix possible issues before rehearsals.